- Home

 What are the Pros and Cons of Franchise Fees?

-- Will diversify the City’s revenue sources
+- Diversify the City’s revenue sources

-- Reliable sources of revenue
+- Consistent, reliable sources of revenue

 - A flat-rate franchise fee would be the same for each property, making it easy to administer